spencexd7/violet/readme.md

 ### Auto Responder

-Ato responder feature automatically responds to pre-set keywords or phrases in server messages.
+Auto responder feature automatically responds to pre-set keywords or phrases in server messages.

 ### Boost Notifier

 Boost notifier feature notifies server when a server receives a boost.

+### Auto Moderation

+Automod features and tools in a Discord bot that are used to automatically moderate and manage user behavior in channels and servers.

 ## Additional Resources